NinaLeaks/idkyetlol/README.md

         The humans should be afraid, especially the one that comes face to face with you, because you are not going to hesitate to stick their head on a spike!
 Luckily, you have the support of many others on the planet.
      *finish
    *finish

+   You have no idea how this impending war will end.
+What you do know is, that it depends on you if you might (or might not) have a role in it.

+You sit up with a gasp, your head throbbing.
+The moment you opened your eyes the details of your dream slip away, but the lingering feeling of a nightmare still clings tight.
+Your eyes glide over to the ceiling, where a glowing set of numbers hover above you.

+3:38 AM.

+Sheesh.
+With a sigh, you turn your head to the mirror next to the front door.
+You squint your eyes, waiting for them to adjust to the thick darkness.

+What you see in the mirror is..
+   *A female...